makersacademy/airport_challenge/README.md

 Airport
 ---------
-Receves land/takeoff messages from planes.
+Receives land/takeoff messages from planes.
 In both cases the plane is passed to the airport's method as an argument.
 In return the airport may perform landing/take-off procedure or raise an error depending on weather, available capacity and the circumstances of the plane.

 Weather
 ---------